Scalable Frank-Wolfe on Generalized Self-concordant Functions via Simple Steps: Conclusion

 \section{Conclusion}

-We present in this paper a simple Frank-Wolfe variant that utilizes the open-loop step size strategy $\gamma_t = 2/(t+2)$ to obtain a $\mathcal{O}(1/t)$ convergence rate for generalized self-concordant functions in terms of primal gap and Frank-Wolfe gap, where $t$ is the iteration count.
-This algorithm neither requires second-order information, nor line searches.
-Moreover, the simple nature of the algorithm allows us to precisely bound the number of zeroth-order oracle, first-order oracle, domain oracle and linear optimization oracle calls that are needed to obtain a target accuracy in primal gap or Frank-Wolfe gap.
-This is in contrast to other existing bounds, which are only informative with respect to first-order and linear optimization oracle calls, and hide the zeroth-order and domain oracle complexity in line search procedures.

-We also show improved convergence rates for several variants in various cases of interest and prove that the Away-Step Frank-Wolfe algorithm \citep{wolfe70,lacoste15} coupled with the backtracking line search of \cite{pedregosa2018step} can achieve linear convergence rates over polytopes when minimizing generalized self-concordant functions.
+We introduced FQ variants based on open-loop step sizes $\gamma_t = 2/(t+2)$ to obtain a $\mathcal{O}(1/t)$ convergence rate for generalized self-concordant functions in terms of primal and FW gaps.
+This algorithm neither requires second-order information, nor line searches, and allows us to bound the number of zeroth-, first-order oracle, domain oracle, and linear oracle calls needed to obtain the target accuracy.
+We also show improved convergence rates for several variants in various cases of interest and prove that the AFW \citep{wolfe70,lacoste15} and BPCG \cite{tsuji2022pairwise} algorithms coupled with the backtracking line search of \cite{pedregosa2018step} can achieve linear convergence rates over polytopes when minimizing generalized self-concordant functions.